TusharKumar1007/youtube-video-downloader/README.md

 A temp_links.txt file will be created ones a video is download letting you know what all videos were downloaded with both its video link and title..

-ChromeDriver Link for selenium: https://sites.google.com/chromium.org/driver/

-Make sure to update your chrome to the latest version.

 Before running the script run this in terminal: pip install -r requirements.txt